Oceanfront Luau On Kauai

 Heart of Polynesia

 Talofa!
 Welcome to the friendly isles of Samoa.
-Cultural traditions are still a part of everyday living holding firm to the Fa‘a Samoa.
-“The Happy People” features an energetic Lapalapa and Sasa dance.
+Here, the cultural traditions are still a part of everyday living, embracing the joy of life–the Fa‘a Samoa (the Samoan way).

 Siva Afi